Joe’s Blog: One record down…how about the 2nd (TUE-10/18)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 So how unusual is this “early” hard (28° or lower) freeze?
-That makes this a bit ore unusual.
-Here is an apprx county breakdown.
+That makes this a bit more unusual.
+Here is an approximate county breakdown.

 Leavenworth Co: Average 1st hard freeze: November 2nd